Face to Face, a Kol Israel Holocaust Education Program

-Face to Face is an original Holocaust educational program, for public and private school students in Northeast Ohio.
+Face to Face is an original Holocaust educational program, for public and private middle and high school students in Northeast Ohio.
 It provides an opportunity for students to learn about the Holocaust and to apply its lessons to their own corner of the world.

 - Inspiring three-hour field trip for middle and high school students

 - Takes place at Congregation Shaarey Tikvah in Beachwood, Ohio

 - Students come “face-to-face” with a Holocaust survivor, liberator, or child of survivors

 - Students have the opportunity to visit a synagogue and learn about Judaism, many for the first time